SAP-samples/xsc-cap-migration/README.md

 <img width="545" alt="DU2" src="images\DeliveryUnit2.png">
 </p>

 9. Specify a unique name for the Target Folder, where the migration results will be saved.
-Once you've entered the name, click on Finish.

 <p align="center">
 <img width="545" alt="end" src="images\DeliveryUnit3.png">